PrivateAIM/node-hub-api-adapter/README.md

 using the [instance export file](docker/test-realm.json).

 The API can be found at http://127.0.0.1:8081 with a GUI for the API available at http://127.0.0.1:8081/docs.
-Here, users must authorize themselves in keycloak to run protected endpoints:
+Here, users must authorize themselves with the deployed keycloak instance (from the [docker-compose file](./docker/docker-compose.yml)) to run protected endpoints:

 * Test User: `flameuser`
 * Test pwd: `flamepwd`